Why’d the police stop you? This is an important question that could lead to multiple motions in your case.

 Why did the cops pull you over?
 A criminal defense attorney should always ask you this question at your initial consultation.
 Whether you’re facing a drug case, a drunk driving case, or any other case that involves a traffic stop, the police need to satisfy constitutional requirements before stopping your vehicle.
 If they fail to satisfy that requirement, evidence may be suppressed from use at trial.
 Depending on how your case looks, the suppression of certain evidence could certainly lead to a dismissal.

-At Meyer Van Severen, S.C., our criminal defense attorneys regularly file pre-trial motions challenging illegal police conduct.
+At Van Severen Law Office, our criminal defense attorneys regularly file pre-trial motions challenging illegal police conduct.
 Contact us immediately for a free case evaluation.
 At that meeting, we’ll discuss various issues relevant to your case and figure out an initial defense plan.

 What’s the requirement?